+AHRI stands for Air-conditioning Heating & Refrigeration Institute.
 Prior to 2008, it was known as the Air-Conditioning and Refrigeration Institute (ARI), which was established in USA in 1953.
-Its roots extend back to the 1st recorded meeting of industry professionals and manufacturers in New York in 1888.
+Its roots however extend back to at least the 1st recorded meeting of industry professionals and manufacturers in New York in 1888.

 The combination of engineering, experience and wisdom from a variety of disciplines within AHRI ensures a level playing field for the market to abide by.
 The result is guaranteed performance and a drive towards a more sustainable environment.
 It eliminates field acceptance tests on performance and reduces troubleshooting time during commissioning and after start-up.

-By insisting on AHRI, you are guaranteed the performance you need.
-You can be confident that any equipment bearing AHRI certification has undergone rigorous 3rd party testing to ensure compliance to its stated performance and energy efficiency.
+By insisting on AHRI, the end users will be guaranteed the performance they need and that you have specified, have been met.
+You can be confident that any equipment bearing AHRI certification has undergone rigorous design and 3rd party testing to ensure compliance to its stated performance and energy efficiency.